Fannie Mae, Freddie Mac's regulator raising multifamily caps

 While Calabria did remove mission-related exclusions during the first Trump term, he also increased affordable housing requirements for lending done under the cap.

-This year, the multifamily caps haven't been a big hurdle for lenders because the volume of loans funneled to the GSEs have been low relative to them, but the limits are poised to become more relevant next year, according to Barker.
+This year, the multifamily caps haven't been a big hurdle for lenders because the volume of loans funneled to the GSEs has been low relative to them, but the limits are poised to become more relevant next year, according to Barker.

 "The big constraint in the market for agency loan volumes is not the FHFA volume cap.
 Right now, debt service issues and low sales transaction volumes are limiting agency volumes," he said.